Hetan Shah: Career

-In 2019 it was announced that Shah would join the British Academy as Chief Executive in 2020.

 Non executive roles

-He is a Board member of the Our World in Data website which provides long run datasets on global issues and of the Legal Education Foundation, a philanthropic body that works on strengthening justice.
+He is Chair of the Our World in Data website which provides long run datasets on global issues.
+In 2024 he was appointed by the UK Parliament to the Board of the National Audit Office, the UK's spending watchdog.
 Shah serves on a number of advisory boards including for the Resolution Foundation, the Bennett Institute for Public Policy at Cambridge University, and UCL's Public Policy Lab.

 Shah helped to found and went on to serve as Vice Chair of the Ada Lovelace Institute between 2018 and 2022.
-He served as Chair of the Friends Provident Foundation, a grant-making foundation from 2016-2020.
 The Ada Lovelace Institute is a research body that looks to ensure all data and artificial intelligence serves to benefit all members of society.
 The think-tank was established after a Royal Statistical Society workshop on big data, when participants questioned what ethics and governance organisations could use.
-The Ada Lovelace Institute support both the public and private sector, and are independent of government or corporate interests.
-The Friends Provident foundation is a grant making trust that looks to promote a more fair and resilient economy.
+The Ada Lovelace Institute support both the public and private sector, and is independent of government or corporate interests.

+He served as Chair of the Friends Provident Foundation, a grant-making foundation from 2016-2020.
+The Friends Provident Foundation is a grant making trust that seeks to promote a more fair and resilient economy.

-He is a Visiting Professor at King's College London and was a member of the IPPR Commission on Economic Justice.
-He was also a member of the independent Social Metrics Commission chaired by Baroness Phillipa Stroud which recommended a new way of measuring poverty in the UK.
-He has served on a number of other boards including as a trustee of St George's House (Windsor Castle), the Science Media Centre's advisory board, the Office for National Statistics Data Science Campus advisory board, and the management board of the Sir Lenny Henry Centre for Media Diversity.
+He is a visiting professor at King's College London and was a member of the IPPR Commission on Economic Justice.
+He is also a member of the independent Social Metrics Commission which recommended a new way of measuring poverty in the UK.
+He has served on a number of other boards including as a trustee of St George's House (Windsor Castle), a trustee of the Legal Education Foundation, the Science Media Centre's advisory board, the Office for National Statistics Data Science Campus advisory board, and the management board of the Sir Lenny Henry Centre for Media Diversity.
+Shah was conferred an honorary degree by York St John University in 2023.